MohOraby/xra-test/README.md

    6 - You can also login `POST` `/api/v1/user/login` with `email, password` you will also get a token in response

-   7 - Use the token at headers and create a post at `POST` `/api/v1/post/create` with fields `title, content`
+   7 - Use the token with key `token` at headers and create a post at `POST` `/api/v1/post/create` with fields `title, content`

    8 - Get posts list `Get` `/api/v1/post/list`

    9 - Edit user's post at `POST` `/api/v1/post/edit/:id` (checks the permission using the token in headers)

    10 - Delete user's post at `Get` `/api/v1/post/delete/:id` (checks the permission using the token in headers)

+      * All post routes require token header

 # You can see the documention by visiting /api-docs